facelessuser/coloraide/docs/src/markdown/manipulation.md

 color.get(['alpha', 'oklch.lightness', 'oklch.hue'], precision=[5, 3, 0])
 ```

-/// warning | Indirect Channel Modifications
+> [!warning] Indirect Channel Modifications
-Indirect channel modification is very useful, but keep in mind that it may give you access to color spaces that are
+> Indirect channel modification is very useful, but keep in mind that it may give you access to color spaces that are
-incompatible due to gamut size.
+> incompatible due to gamut size.
 Additionally, the feature converts the color to the target color space, modifies it,
-and then converts it back making it susceptible to any possible [round trip errors](./advanced.md#round-trip-accuracy).
+> and then converts it back making it susceptible to any possible [round trip errors](./advanced.md#round-trip-accuracy).
-///

-/// new | New in 1.5: Getting/Setting Multiple Channels
+> [!new] New in 1.5: Getting/Setting Multiple Channels
-///

-/// new | New in 4.0: Precision Output Control
+> [!new] New in 4.0: Precision Output Control
-///

 ## Undefined Values